-The best time to visit Ranthambore is between April and June as the best sightings happen during the summer months.
+Getting back to Ranthambore – the ideal time to visit is between April and June as the best sightings happen during the summer months.
 Should you choose to go during this period, it is likely that with a school- going child, you will end up there in the month of May, which happens to be the hottest month of the year.
 Temperatures soar to over 45°C. You need to pack well and take necessary precautions to protect your child in this harsh weather.

 Here are some tips you might find useful for your Ranthambore safari…